100 Days After March 10

 Potential Challenges and How to Overcome Them

 The journey isn't always smooth sailing.
 Obstacles and setbacks are inevitable.
-Here's how to navigate them:
+Here's how to manage them:

 • Maintaining Motivation: Strategies like setting smaller, achievable goals, celebrating small wins, and finding accountability partners can help maintain motivation throughout the 100 days.